SpeedyTransforms

 SpeedyWeather.SpeedyTransforms.power_spectrum

-(lower triangular matrix) of type Complex{NF}
+(lower triangular matrix/array) of type Complex{NF}

 SpeedyWeather.SpeedyTransforms.recursion_factor